djsudduth/keep-it-markdown/README.md

 The overall goal is to utilize Google Keep as an easy way to capture raw notes on all devices or additionally using the browswer plugin.
 Then, notes can be queried for export to markdown files directly into notetaking apps such as Obsidian or imported into Notion.

 ## Installation
+Install assumes you have some familiarity with running scripts through a terminal or command line.
 KIM is a command line script that requires Python 3.7 or greater and utilizes the unofficial gkeepapi.

 **NOTE: Warning!
 Be aware that 'unofficial' implies that Google could break the API at any time!!**